TOPSAIL PWDS

 Online Courses

 1. Fenzi Dog Sports Academy: A long time dog trainer, Denise Fenzi believes in creating a strong relationship with your dog via games so that the relationship becomes the foundation for obedience training.
 Her online academy offers people a way to take obedience courses in the comfort of their own home with comments on uploaded videos.
 Other instructors in the academy offer courses on agility, rally, nosework and tracking, and health and fitness.
 For those who can't commit to 6 weeks of courses, Fenzi now offers highly targeted 1 week workshops as well as 1-2 hour long webinars on specific problematic issues.
+The academy also offers a lineup of courses for the pet owner who just wants to have a cooperative, well-mannered, nicely socialized dog.

-4. Tom Mitchell, DVM and Lauren Langman's Absolute Dogs online training program and Naughty-but-Nice DVD.
+2. Tom Mitchell, DVM and Lauren Langman's Absolute Dogs online training program and Naughty-but-Nice DVD.
 The online classes are chocked full of games and demo videos to show you how to train for impulse control, recalls, and calm behavior.
 The DVD is designed to deal with dogs that have behaviors that could later prove difficult and help you nip those behaviors in the bud while training alternate behaviors.

-5. Ian Dunbar's Academy offers online courses to train the perfect home companion dog.
+3. Ian Dunbar's Academy offers online courses to train the perfect home companion dog.

-6. George Zak's 30 days to a Perfect Pup -- this course is offered free through Pupford and has a number of useful articles to aid in training.
+4. George Zak's 30 days to a Perfect Pup -- this course is offered free through Pupford and has a number of useful articles to aid in training.

 Picture